sandipayan/Data_Genie/README.md

 2. Type your query in natural language or SQL format in the input box.
 3. Press "Submit" to generate the response.
 4. The chatbot will generate a response based on your query and display the result, including any relevant data or SQL code.

-## 🚀 Additional Enhancements

-1. **Automation**: Create a generalized script that retrieves schema information from Snowflake automatically.
-2. **Platform Integration**: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
-3. **Voice Integration**: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
-4. **Advanced Analytics**: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).

-## 🤝 Contributing

-Feel free to contribute to this project by submitting a pull request or opening an issue.
-Your feedback and suggestions are greatly appreciated!

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.